lieinapril/Anime-iOS/README.md

 ### [BONUS] Interactive Prototype

 ## Schema
+### View Controllers
+[This section will be completed in Unit 11]
+- [x] Added tab view controllers
+- [x] Added collection view controller for animes

-[This section will be completed in Unit 9]
+[This section will be completed in Unit 12]
+- [ ] Network request
+- [ ] Log in, sign up functions
+- [ ] User can scroll animes on the list

 ### Models
 [Add table of models]
 ### Networking